earthkid123/earthkid123.github.io/Blog.md

 title: Blog
 permalink: /blog/
 ---
-This is where my blog content will go and links to quora and stackoverflow stuff
+This is where my blog content will go and links to quora and stackoverflow stuff and also reviews of MOOCS